wolfvictorOSI/Edge-Data-Store-Docs/V1/Egress/Prepare egress destinations.md

 To prepare a PI Server to receive OMF messages from EDS, a PI Web API OMF endpoint must be available.
 Complete the following steps:

-1. Install PI Web API and enable the **OSIsoft Message Format (OMF) Services** feature
+1. Install PI Web API and enable the **OSIsoft Message Format (OMF) Services** feature.
-    - During configuration, choose an AF database and a PI Data Archive where metadata and data will be stored
+    - During configuration, choose an AF database and PI Data Archive where metadata and data will be stored.
-    - Account used in an egress configuration needs permissions to create AF elements and element templates, as well as PI points
+    - The account used in an egress configuration needs permissions to create AF elements, element templates, and PI points.
-2. Configure PI Web API to use *Basic* authentication
+2. Configure PI Web API to use *Basic* authentication.

  See the PI Web API documentation for complete steps, as well as best practices and recommendations.